 The Automated Document Applicator (ADA) is a machine which fully automates the application of documents to the exterior of a box/case.
 Making sure that an order carton is shipped with the correct printed documents and then peeling and applying a packing slip pouch (doculope) can be a labor-intensive job.
 Packing slip application to the outside of a carton is important when needing to provide documentation for shipments that cannot be opened due to the risk of damaging the items inside.
 Examples include: contagious and sterile goods such as medical aids, operation kits, implants, etc.

-The fully Automated Document Applicator (ADA) prints documents of up to 4 pages, then buffers, folds and applies them with a foil (docufoil, doculope) to boxes/cases.
-Both the size and positioning of the document for attachment can vary constantly; the ADA always ensures that the right document is applied to the right box.
+The fully Automated Document Applicator (ADA) prints documents of up to 4 pages then buffers, folds and applies them with a foil (docufoil, doculope) to boxes/cases.
+Both the size and positioning of the document for attachment can vary constantly.
+The ADA always ensures that the right document is applied to the right box.

 The machine is capable of processing up to 400 boxes per hour.

-In a regular operating environment, pack lists or invoices are attached to a shipping box manually.
+In a regular operating environment, packing lists or invoices are attached to a shipping box manually.
 This typically takes 45-60 seconds per box.
 The ADA machine takes an average of 9 seconds per box, depending on the number of pages, meaning at least a fivefold increase in efficiency.
 This equates to a payback time of approximately one year.